VideojogosLusofona/fdg_2023_website/docs/author-information.md

 2023 will offer a new approach to this type of conference model.
-The reasoning for this switch is that previous experiences were not great for either online or local attendance, due to the large costs required to guarantee a comfortable experience for both either.
+The reasoning for this switch is that previous experiences were not great for either online or local attendance, due to the large costs required to guarantee a comfortable experience for everyone.

-Thus, for FDG 2023 the remote options will be handle as follows:
+Thus, for FDG 2023 the remote options will be handled as follows:

-- Remote authors will have the opportunity to record their talk which will be live streamed at the event and provided for all remote/live attendants through asynchronous methods (hosted in a repository).
+- Remote authors will have the opportunity to record their talk which will be live streamed at the event and provided for all remote/live attendants through asynchronous methods (hosted remotely and easily accessible).
 - All sessions will be live streamed and recorded, guaranteeing quality image and audio for our remote community to attend the local talks.
 Q&A will still be provided through text-based applications (e.g., Discord).